rsksmart/RSKIPs/IPs/RSKIP546.md

 ## Abstract

 This is a proposal to support Ethereum's Type 1 and Type 2 formatted transactions in Rootstock.
 Apart from the new (EIP-2718 based) encodings for transactions and receipts, this proposal does not introduce any other changes to Rootstock's consensus rules.
 In particular, neither "Access Lists" (EIP-2930) nor "Dynamic GasPrice" parameters (EIP-1559) will be implemented.
 Transactions encoded in these new formats will be executed in the same way as legacy transactions.
-Access Lists, if provided, will not be used in the EVM, but will result in additional gas fees.
+Access Lists, if provided, will not be used in the EVM, but will result in additional gas fees  as specified below.
 For Type 2 transactions, the lower of the two EIP-1559 gas price fields will be used as the transaction’s effective gas price.

 ## Motivation